lynnpan168/instagram_url_crawler/README.md

 # instagram_url_crawler
+Except for Crawler 2, the crawling part of this repository is from [huaying/instagram-crawler](https://github.com/huaying/instagram-crawler)

 Below is what you can do with this program:
 - Get Instagram posts/profile/hashtag data without using Instagram API. `crawler.py`
 - Like posts automatically. `liker.py`
+- Get full metadata from hashtag mode url. `recrawl_url.py`

 This crawler could fail due to updates on instagram’s website.
 If you encounter any problems, please contact me.